How to apply fake eyelashes like a makeup professional

 Best fake eyelashes

 Scibelli is a longtime fan of Ardell lashes and has been using them since the beginning of his career.
-"The Demi Wispies are a staple in my kit.
-They're lightweight and medium sized yet still wispy and on the more natural side," he says.
-"Ardell also makes individuals y clusters in various sizes as well as new active strip lashes, which are made to be extra durable for extra-long wear.”
+"Ardell also makes individuals and clusters in various sizes as well as new active strip lashes, which are made to be extra durable for extra-long wear," he adds.

 Best eyelash glue

-Ono’s choice for strip lashes is Kiss Lash Couture Strip Lash Adhesive in black or clear.
+Ono’s eyelash glue choice for strip lashes is KISS Lash Couture Strip lash adhesive in black or clear.
 Scibelli recommends it, too: "The KISS brush with clear lash adhesive is fantastic," he says.
-"And the glue is latex free and super lightweight.
+"And the glue is latex-free and super lightweight.
 It's really easy to work with."